-Susanne Kreim1, Klaus Beck1, Steffen Rasenat2, Wiebke Werft3

-1Department of Electrical Engineering, 2Institut für naturwissenschaftliche Grundlagen,
+Susanne Kreim, Klaus Beck, Steffen Rasenat, Wiebke Werft Department of Electrical Engineering, Institut für naturwissenschaftliche Grundlagen, Department of Mechanical Engineering; Mannheim University of Applied Sciences

 German universities of applied sciences observe a profound discrepancy between required and applicable prerequisites in mathematics of first-year students of engineering departments, often paired with a lack of self-assessment of one's own level of performance and autonomy in self-study.
 Mannheim University of Applied Sciences is establishing a learning center with a course on basic topics of mathematics at its heart.
 The main objective is educating students in the targeted application of mathematics to the specific requirements of the respective engineering discipline.
 Lasting proficiency in the key skills is achieved by linking mathematical content to the student's daily life as well as to applications in engineering and real-life practice.
 A three-step methodology is employed to ensure mastery of key skills integrating training of generic competencies (personal and social skills) into the development of professional competencies.
 The course has been designed to cover up to ten quintessential mathematical topics over the course of roughly one semester.
 Its modular design allows faculty to choose the topics most relevant to their department.
 The course has taken place twice and has been evaluated by a good 40 participants.
 Overall, the course has been perceived well and the workload as adequate.
 The overwhelming majority stated that they were able to close their knowledge gaps and acquire the respective skills.